 Things To Do Recreation

-For the outdoor lover, it is no surprise that Bennington is often referred to as the Outdoor Capital of the Northeast.
+Bennington and the surrounding area offer a plethora of opportunities for outdoor adventures.
 State parks, mountain lakes, swimming holes, and hikes for all ages and abilities abound.
 Bennington is nestled into the southwest corner of the Green Mountains and is a favorite stopping point along the Appalachian and Long Trails.
 For the casual walker there is no shortage of beautiful scenic walks with pastoral views and historic sites.

 When temperatures drop, some of the best cross-country skiing and snow shoeing in the Northeast has brought the U.S. National Snowshoe competition to Prospect Mountain twice in the past five years.